E-Juliet/Project-Phase-1/README.md

 ### Correlation
 #### Production budget vs gross
-* There is a strong relationhip between the production budget and gross having a correlation coefficient of 0.732 with domestic gross aand 0.794 with worldwide gross
+* There is a strong relationship between the production budget and gross having a correlation coefficient of 0.732 with domestic gross aand 0.794 with worldwide gross

 ![Correlation](https://github.com/E-Juliet/Project-Phase-1/blob/main/production%20and%20gross.png)